Resurrection (Galneryus album)

-Resurrection is the sixth studio album by the Japanese power metal/neo-classical metal band Galneryus, released on June 23, 2010.
+Resurrection is the sixth studio album by the Japanese power metal band Galneryus, released on June 23, 2010.
 It is the first album to feature Galneryus' new singer Masatoshi "Sho" Ono, and new bassist Taka, after the departure of Yama-B (vocals) and Yu-To (bass).
 The track "A Far-Off Distance" was used as the ending theme for the anime television series Rainbow: Nisha Rokubō no Shichinin.
 "Emotions" was named the 73rd best guitar instrumental by Young Guitar Magazine in 2019.

 Track listing

 All songs arranged by Galneryus and Yorimasa Hisatake.